What is Heart Disease?

 - Pale or bluish skin, fingernails, and/or lips.

-Various methods can be used to diagnose cardiovascular diseases, including non-invasive screening such as X-ray scanning, MRI, electrocardiogram, ultrasound, stress tests, and tilt tests.
+Various methods can be used to diagnose cardiovascular diseases, including non-invasive screening such as X-ray scanning, coronary calcium score, MRI, electrocardiogram, ultrasound, stress tests, and tilt tests.
 In certain cases, more invasive methods like cardiac catheterization may be required to diagnose a particular heart disease.

-While serious, many cardiovascular diseases are treatable or even reversible with medication, therapy, surgery, and lifestyle modification.
+While serious, many cardiovascular diseases are treatable or even reversible most importantly with lifestyle changes but also with medication, therapy and surgery.